Platform · Migration

 Migration approach

-Plan imports, identity mapping, validation, running both systems at once, and cutover by storefront, brand, provider, or region.
+Plan identity mapping, imports, validation, parallel running, and cutover by storefront, brand, provider, or region.

 View approach →